Everywhere Forever

 May.

 Blur’s Parklife is released.
 I’m coming to the end of my first year of University.
 Radiohead have set up an Ansaphone service – you call up and listen to a recorded message (usually from Ed and Colin).
-They’ve been busy at RAK and have been living in London for the duration of the recording session, much anticipation about the forthcoming live shows.
+They’ve been busy at RAK and have been living in London for the duration of the recording session, there is much anticipation about the forthcoming live shows.

-On the 23rd I arrive in Manchester to help Val make up the PID tour special – which involves several bus journies to the place with the cheapest photocopier in North Manchester.
+On the 23rd I arrive in Manchester to help Val make up the PID tour special – which involves several bus journeys to the place with the cheapest photocopier in North Manchester.
 The ‘zine comes complete with the cupboard interview, the best photos yet and a free Creep badge.
 We will try to sell them at the gigs over the next three days and hopefully make Val’s money back.